The NADD Accreditation and Certification Programs

 Trainings in Certification Competencies

-These trainings are useful to anyone interested in learning more about a particular topic, and to certification candidates who are preparing for a NADD Certification.
+These trainings are useful to anyone interested in learning more about a particular topic, and to individuals who are preparing to apply for a NADD Certification.

-The trainings concerning Clinical, Specialist and Direct Support Professional Certification competencies were initially offered as webinars and are now available on DVD.
+Previously recorded webinars concerning Clinical, Specialist and Direct Support Professional Certification competencies are offered as digital downloads.

 NADD Membership Requirement